Introduction to Linux System

 - It is secure compared to other OS.

-- It is faster and compatible it can handle any file formats.
+- It is faster and compatible; it can handle any file format.

 - Linux can be easily customized to our preferences.

-So even in the Data science world, people are preferring Linux operating systems because of its advantages.
+So even in the Data science world, people are preferring Linux operating systems because of their advantages.

 Python on Linux